gagoar/BackgroundColor/example/README.md

 # Example
-this is a simple example,showing the use of `ChangebackgroundColor` lib;
+this is a simple example,showing the use of `changebackgroundColor` lib;

 #install